siyuantan/npm-finder-ui/README.md

 Run `ng g c component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Test

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+1. Navigate to the root of this project.
+2. run `ng test` to run all the unit tests in this project.